dilshankarunarathne/ml-notes/README.md

 algorithm to presume the value of a certain house based on it's size.
 This is a good example of **supervised learning**.
 We give the algorithm a set of "**right answers**" for it to learn.
+After we gave the algorithm a dataset of "right prices" those houses were sold